KazeShukufuku/Create-Integrated-Farming-Unofficial/README.md

 shipping a second implementation of that compatibility layer for Minecraft 1.20.1.

+Mechanical Arm interactions with Farmer's Delight baskets were also not ported, because Create: Central Kitchen already includes that integration for Minecraft 1.20.1.

 Integration code that is still needed by this port, such as selected custom harvest behaviours for supported add-ons, is kept where it remains useful.